 Dr. Raj holds board certifications from the American Board of Internal Medicine in Internal Medicine, Medical Oncology, and is board eligible in Hematology.
 He has affiliations with the American Society of Hematology, the American Society of Clinical Oncology, and the American College of Physicians.
 Dr. Raj is also the proud author and co-author of several medical manuscripts and abstracts.
 He enjoys spending time with his wife and two sons.

-April Satleen graduated from Cusick High School in 2006 and received her Certified Medical Assistant certificate from Apollo College in 20008. she also has additional certifications in CPR and First Aid.
-April has worked at the Camas Clinic since 2010 and enjoys helping members of the community she grew up in stay happy and healthy.
+April Sattleen graduated from Cusick High School in 2006 and received her Certified Medical Assistant certificate from Apollo College in 2008.
+She has additional certifications in CPR and First Aid.
+April has worked at the Camas Clinic since 2010 and enjoys helping members of the community stay happy and healthy.
 An avid Cusick Panther fan and new mother, April enjoys spending time with her family.

 Dustin Person, Pharmacist